Kshitiz2603/LogTerminalCommand/README.md

    - Add the logging logic:

-     # Path to the log file
      LOG_FILE=~/Command.txt

-     # Function to log commands
      log_command() {

          # Get the full path of the command using which
          local command_path
          command_path=$(which "$1" 2>/dev/null)

          # If the command is not found, skip logging
          if [ -z "$command_path" ]; then
              return